redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 <img src="https://user-images.githubusercontent.com/300/73031339-aea95600-3df0-11ea-9d58-475d9ef43988.png" />

 So, Redwood just created all the pages, components and services necessary to perform all CRUD actions on our posts table.
 No need to open a database GUI or login through a terminal window and write SQL from scratch.
 Redwood calls these _scaffolds_.
-Pretty neat, right?

 Here's what happened when we ran that `yarn rw g scaffold post` command:

 - Added an _SDL_ file to define several GraphQL queries and mutations in `api/src/graphql/posts.sdl.js`
-- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Prisma Client JS calls to get data in and out of the database
+- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Prisma client calls to get data in and out of the database
 - Created several _pages_ in `web/src/pages`:
   - `EditPostPage` for editing a post
   - `NewPostPage` for creating a new post